Norada Real Estate Investments

 Filed Under: Financing, Mortgage Tagged With: mortgage, mortgage rates, Mortgage Refinance Rates

-Mortgage Rates Today: 30-Year Refinance Rate Rises by 10 Basis Points
+Mortgage Rates Today, November 3: 30-Year Refinance Rate Drops by 15 Basis Points

 Mortgage Rates Drop: Today's 30-Year Fixed Refinance Rate Goes Down by 23 Basis Points